Project Google Fi

 Route calls through Hangouts:

 If you are traveling I would also recommend turning the option “Incoming phone calls” to on.
 This option will make Google Hangouts ring thus allowing you to answer your phone call through LTE data or WiFi network which is almost always cheaper than 20 cents a minute.
-This will also allow you to receive phone calls on your Project Fi number even if you have a different SIM card installed.
+This will also allow you to receive phone calls on your Google Fi number even if you have a different SIM card installed.
 The call will show up on your screen like any normal call (even shows up in call history).
 The only downside is that phone quality might be poor if you are in bad connection zone, and there is a slight delay before you answer and when you can start talking (you will hear a connection tone first)

 Install Hangouts on your computer: